-In emergencies or where there is no realistic alternative treatment and such information is likely to cause distress, it may not be practical or necessary to draw attention to the licence.
 In other cases, where prescribing unlicensed medicines is supported by authoritative clinical guidance, it may be sufficient to describe in general terms why the medicine is not licensed for the proposed use or patient population.

 The Nursing and Midwifery Council Guidance on nurse prescribing has been withdrawn.
 This will be replaced shortly by advice from the Royal Pharmaceutical Society but is not yet available.
 The competency framework is currently under review, available for public consultation until May 2021.
-Available from: www.rpharms.com/resources/frameworks/prescribing-competency-framework/consultation. [accessed 04 May 2021]